Dyalog/link/docs/API/Link.Create.md

 - `namespace` is either a reference to, or a simple character vector containing the name of a namespace.
 	In the user command `<ns>` is simply the name of the namespace.
 If a reference is used, it must refer to a namespace which has a display form which has name class 9 and can be used to locate the namespace (as opposed to an "anonymous" space with a name containing `[namespace]` or similar segments).
-- `directory` is a simple character vector containing the path to a file system directory without any trailing slash or backslash.
+- `dirorfile` is a simple character vector containing the path to a file system directory (without a trailing backslash), or a single text file defining a namespace, class or interface.
-	In the user command, `<dir>` is the path to the file system directory.

 ## Result